L05Dhruv/hangman-game/README.md

 ![Hangman in the terminal pt.
 2](/assets/hangman_terminal_2.png)

-- Hangman in the terminal - end of game, displays result - win or loss.
+- Hangman in the terminal - end of game, displays result - win or loss

+Good luck and happy coding!